Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

 # Defaults to "_statiko.yaml" if not set
 manifestFile: "_statiko.yaml"

-# Set to true to require all deployed apps to be cryptographically signed
+# Configuration for signing app bundles
+codesign:
+  # If true, it will not deploy apps whose bundles are not signed
+  # Note that if the bundle contains a signature, then it is still rejected if the signature is invalid
-# Defaults to false if not set (allow unsigned apps)
+  # Defaults to false if not set (unsigned bundles are accepted)
-disallowUnsignedApps: false
+  required: false
+  # Public key used to validate signatures; must be a PEM-encoded public RSA key
+  # If this key is not set, signatures are never validated even when present
+  # This is required if `codesign.required` is set to true
+  publicKey: ""

 # Set this to true if this node cannot become the leader of the cluster
 # This should only be used with Statiko nodes that are configured as part of a larger cluster